 For music students who wish to perform in innovative instrumental performing groups and develop their practical musicianship.
 Students will demonstrate further proficiency on their instruments and in ensemble performance.
-Audition Required Code 2 course fee.
+Audition required.
+Code 2 course fee.

 MUSC 174 Concert Band II 1 cr.
 For music students who wish to perform in innovative instrumental performing groups and develop their practical musicianship.
 Students will demonstrate further proficiency on their instruments and in ensemble performance.
-Audition Required Code 2 course fee.
+Audition required Code 2 course fee.

+MUSC 181 Theory of Music I

-Theory of Music I
+Theory of Music I 3 cr.
 An introduction to the theory of music including ear training, dictation and sight reading.